Thai Soccer Team Are Being Taught To Dive, Regardless Of Dangers

 Now that rescue efforts have located and confirmed that all 13 members of a Thai soccer team that have been trapped in the Tham Luang cave in Thailand since June 23 are alive, efforts are turning towards how to extract the group.
 However, with monsoon season settling in, this will be no easy rescue mission.

-As previously reported in this Inquisitr article, two British divers have located and confirmed that all 13 members of the Thai Soccer team were alive and safe.
+As previously reported in this Inquisitr article, two British divers have located and confirmed that all 13 members of the Thai soccer team were alive and safe.
 Now, as supplies and medical staff are sent in, experts are debating the best way to rescue the group.
 While it was previously thought to be too dangerous to have the group dive out, it seems lessons are still being given to the Thai soccer team ahead of a definitive rescue strategy.

 According to a report from USA Today, Thai Navy SEALs have started to teach the group to dive and swim on Wednesday.